 Being constantly afraid and worried is a way of life for the insecure.

-7. Tendency to either isolate or needing to be the center of attention
+7. Tendency to either isolate or need to be the center of attention

-They find that isolating and being the center of attention are just short-terms ways of escaping their thoughts.
+They find that isolating and being the center of attention are just short-term ways of escaping their thoughts.
 They must 'numb out' with addictive behavior in order to function.

 Ack!
 That's Me!
 Now What??

 - Be mindful of your actions.
-This doesn't mean be paranoid and consumed with yourself.
+This doesn't mean being paranoid and consumed with yourself.
 Simply begin noting when your conscience tells you that what you're saying or doing is the result of insecurity.
 Then stop.
-Of course it's hard.
+Of course, it's hard.
 But you can do it.

 - When you've hurt someone with your words or actions, get in the habit of apologizing.
 Not profusely - just simply.
 For example: "I'm sorry I did that.
 It wasn't right.
 I hope you can forgive me."
 "Oops.
 That wasn't right.
 I'm working on changing that, sorry" Don't berate yourself and go into a long reason why you're so messed up.
 Keep it clean.

 - Get out of your comfort zone.
-If you've been talking too much, spending too much, isolating too much - what ever you are doing to make yourself feel better, stop.
-Instead, force yourself to be quiet, turn down the opportunity to look like a big wheel by buying or spending again.
+If you've been talking too much, spending too much, isolating too much—whatever you are doing to make yourself feel better, stop.
+Instead, force yourself to be quiet and turn down the opportunity to look like a big wheel by buying or spending again.
 Go out - anywhere - if you've been alone too much.
 Just being around people will get your mind off yourself, which can be an addiction in itself.
 If you hate being alone, force yourself to sit quietly and read a book that is helpful to your recovery.